WilliamZarzour/itch.io_bundle_webscraper/README.md

 3. Find your account cookie info and save it in the Cookie.txt file.

-**WARNING: Do not share this cookie with anyone or post it online!!!**
+    - **WARNING: Do not share this cookie with anyone or post it online!!!**
-    - Make sure you are logged out of Itch.io

-    - Go to the bundle link (if you are logged out you wont see the bundle)
+    - Go to the bundle link and log in.

-    - Before logging in inspect element for website (left click and inspect element or hit f12 on the website)
+    - Inspect the website by left clicking and clicking inspect or hit f12 on the website.

-    - Go to the network Tab and keep it open (the tab will likely be blank)
+    - Go to the network tab and keep it open.
+It should be populated with information.
+If not refresh the page

-    - Log into the bundle.
-It should now see network was populated with information.

     - Click on your profile at the top of the "name" column